 Admission to the Aalto Doctoral Programme in Arts, Design and Architecture is organized annually in March.
-The next admission round is 1-28 March 2018.
+The next admission round is from 3 March to 1 April 2019.

 Quick notes for prospective applicants